jctanner/odh-security-2.0/GETTING_STARTED.md

 ### copy manifests into the operator repo

 This is an important step to follow if you want to use the manifests from your adjacent component checkouts.
-If you skip this, you'll end up with the default manifests as defined by the get_manifests.sh script.
+If you skip this, you'll end up with the default manifests as defined by the `get_all_manifests.sh` script.

 ```
 ./tool.py workflow --name=manifests --exec